Have questions on the Premium Streaming? Look for the answer here!

-The premium video streaming is activated only when you open the browser to watch it.
+In addition, the premium video streaming is activated only when you open the browser to watch it.
 The streaming will automatically stop to save network data usage when you put the browser tab to the background, close the browser window, switch to a different app on your phone, or lock your phone screen.
-In short, if you are not watching the webcam feed, it won't cost any data usage on your phone or your home network (for your Raspberry Pi) for video streaming.
+In short, if you are not watching the webcam feed, video streaming won't cost you any data usage on your phone, your home network, or your Raspberry Pi.